February 10, 2022

 The “Policy” Model

-The policy model is based on the idea that the board and chairperson’s primary first objective is to define the strategic objectives of the captive – in other words, “What does the captive want to achieve?”
+The policy model is based on the idea that the board and chairperson’s primary first objective is to define the strategic goals of the captive – in other words, “What does the captive want to achieve?”

 In short, the policy model supports upfront goal setting and charges the board with developing policies and procedures to help the company meet or exceed its goals.